Hyedryn/elikopy/docs/elikopy_usage.rst

 * slspec.txt : `Eddy FSL slspec <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy/UsersGuide#A--slspec>`_

 .. note::
-	If you have volumes that are acquired with reverse phase encoding directions in separate niftis, instead of merging the niftis, it is possible to use the 'reverseEncoding' argument of patient_list.
+	If you have volumes that are acquired with reverse phase encoding directions in separate NIFTI files, instead of merging the NIFTIs, it is possible to use the 'reverseEncoding' argument of patient_list.

 	.. code-block:: python